NCAA NIL Rules in 2026: Revenue Sharing, CSC Enforcement, and What Schools and Athletes Must Know

 The Evolution of NIL Earnings

 Since the start of the NIL era, college athletes have become some of the most valuable influencers in sports.
-By 2025 several have annual valuations in the millions.
+By 2025, several will have annual valuations in the millions.

 Carson Beck at Miami is another breakout, with an estimated NIL value of about $4.3 million.
 His partnerships include major national brands and reflect how much athletes can earn from their image off the field.